TheRawMeatball/meme-cli/Readme.md

 ![(the meme you generated)](resources/example.png)

+Note: if you don't get the meme on your clipboard, you might need to install a clipboard manager or enable image support on your clipboard manager.

 ## Tips and tricks

 You can run `meme-cli generate-proto-completions` to generate some rough completion scripts for your preferred shell.
 You can install them directly using the instructions for your shell, but I'd recommend extending them to support template completions for `meme-cli generate`.
 As an example, if you're using fish, it means adding this line to your completion file: